Matthewballa597/robotics-journey/notes/README.md

 - Long leg = positive = connects to resistor
 - Short leg = negative = connects to GND
 - Always use 220 ohm resistor

+- ## Variables in Arduino
+- Declare variables at the top of code
+- Makes modification easier
+- Use comments to differentiate code blocks
+- Comments use // before the line